ted-ncg/labs/14-call-remote-api.md

    > Here is the Weather example:
    >
    > ```java
+   > // instantiate a RestTemplate instance
    > RestTemplate restTemplate = new RestTemplate();
+   > // create a Template URL for the API
    > String weatherUrl = "https://basic-weather.herokuapp.com/api/weather/{zip}";
    >
+   > // put the variables in a Map
    > Map<String, String> uriVariables = new HashMap<>();
    > uriVariables.put("zip", "94404");
    >
+   > // call out to the remote API and get back a JavaBean
    > WeatherResponse response =
    >     restTemplate.getForObject(weatherUrl,
    >                               WeatherResponse.class,